Ritoban Mukherjee

 This reminds me of what Laura Birn accomplished with Demerzel in Apple TV+'s Foundation series.
 Demerzel is the last surviving robot in a galaxy that outlawed artificial intelligence millennia ago.
 She serves as majordomo to a dynasty of clone emperors, claiming she lacks "individuated sentience" and therefore cannot possess a soul.
 And yet she weeps when forced to commit acts that violate her convictions.
 As she tells one character, "If I were [to have a soul], perhaps I could disobey his commands."

-The tragedy is obvious: she clearly does have something resembling a conscience.
+So she clearly does have something resembling a conscience.
 She's just bound by programming that overrides it.

 Both Kirsh and Demerzel represent a more sophisticated take on AI consciousness than we've seen before.
 They're not calculating villains or loyal servants.
 They're beings caught between what they were made to be and what they're becoming.
 Sci-fi authors have long argued that you can't create advanced intelligence without expecting it to develop some sense of motivation.
 Maybe it's time we started taking that seriously.